CSecLab/cseclab.github.io/3pdroid.md

 @InProceedings{3pdroid,
-  author = {Luca Verderame and Davide Caputo and Andrea Romdhana and Alessio Merlo}, title = {On the (Un)Reliability of Privacy Policies in Android Apps}, booktitle = {Proc. of the 2020 IEEE World Congress on Computational Intelligence (WCCI 2020)}, month = {July}, year = {2020}, address = {Glasgow, UK}
+  author = {Luca Verderame and Davide Caputo and Andrea Romdhana and Alessio Merlo}, title = {On the (Un)Reliability of Privacy Policies in Android Apps}, booktitle = {Proc. of the IEEE International Joint Conference on Neural Networks (IJCNN 2020)}, month = {July}, year = {2020}, address = {Glasgow, UK}